SaharAvrahami2001/Terraform_Exercises/exc3/README.md

 ```

 ## Expected Outcome
 An EC2 instance should be created with the HTTPD server installed and running.
-Additionally, a new AWS key pair should be created for secure SSH access to the instance.
+Additionally, a security group should be created that allows inbound traffic on port 80, enabling HTTP access.
+The instance will be associated with this security group, allowing it to receive web traffic from anywhere.
+Also a new aws keypair will be created.

 ## Cleanup
 To delete the created resources, run: